 |Configure testing endpoints with JSON files.|

 |(Optional) Configure additional JSON files to run tests remotely or in parallel on a Selenium Grid, or to a cloud provider such as Sauce Labs.|

 |Set up test execution and reporting using TestNG, JUnit, or a similar tool.|

-In addition to making setup much faster, Ranorex Webtestit includes the tools that help to save time in automating web tests, such as the automatic generation of locators for web elements, conditional execution logic, built-in test reporting, and much more.
+In addition to making the setup much faster, Ranorex Webtestit includes tools that help to save time in automating web tests, such as the automatic generation locators for web elements, conditional execution logic, built-in test reporting, and much more.